solvcon/solvcon/doc/source/gas/oblique_shock_reflection.rst

    density, pressure, and temperature.
 2. The first oblique shock angle :math:`\beta_1` (between zone 1 and 2) or the flow deflection angle :math:`\theta` (across zone 1/2 and zone 2/3).
-Only one of the angle is needed.
-The other one can be calculated from the given one and :math:`M_1`.
-The calculation detail is in :py:meth:`ObliqueShockRelation.calc_flow_angle` and :py:meth:`ObliqueShockRelation.calc_shock_angle`.
+Only one of the angle needs to be known.

+See :doc:`oblique_shock` for the detail of calculating the relations of oblique shock waves.

 .. _fig-reflection: